 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-Andreas Burkart and Tommaso Julitta of JB Hyperspectral discuss working with Ocean Insight and how JB’s systems help researchers monitor environmental elements and climate conditions.
+Andreas Burkart and Tommaso Julitta of JB Hyperspectral discuss working with Ocean Optics and how JB’s systems help researchers monitor environmental elements and climate conditions.

 Recently, we caught up Burkart and Tommaso to discuss their work at JB, interesting environmental monitoring applications, and how Ocean Insight spectrometers are integrated into their systems.